List of Informal Logical Fallacies

 I’m entitled to my opinion | discrediting all other arguments because of freedom of thought |

-Moralistic fallacy | Inferring factual conclusions from evaluative premises, - It is true because it has to be like this in proper way. |
+Moralistic Fallacy | Inferring factual conclusions from evaluative premises, - It is true because it has to be like this in proper way. |

 Naturalistic fallacy | incl.
 Is-ought fallacy - inferring evaluative conclusions from purely factual premises |